leixu2046/windows-ai-foundry-workshop/demo-app/demo-guides/README.md

 ---

+## Getting Started

+### For Hands-On Implementation
-**🚀 Ready to Implement?** Begin with [Module 1: Development Environment Setup](01-DevEnvironmentSetup.md) to start building AI-powered Windows applications!
+**🚀 Ready to Implement?** Begin with [Module 1: Development Environment Setup](01-DevEnvironmentSetup.md) using the `demo-app/demo-app-start/` folder to build AI features step-by-step.

+### For Quick Demo or Reference
+**⚡ Need a Working Demo?** Go directly to the `demo-app/demo-app-final/` folder, open the solution in Visual Studio 2022, and press F5 to see all AI features in action.

+### Implementation Tips
+- Use `demo-app/demo-app-final/` as a reference while working through the implementation modules
+- Compare your progress with the complete solution at any time
+- Both applications share the same UI framework and architecture patterns
+- Explore `LoRA Fine-Tuning Training Data/` for examples of training custom LoRA adapters